 Judith MacKenzie is a nationally known teacher, master weaver, spinner, dyer and fiber artist now living in the State of Washington.
 Judith teaches as only she can— with depth of knowledge honed by years of practice, scientific and historical knowledge, patience, creative informality, personal perspective, great humor, and hands-on expertise that demystifies any process.
 Classes with Judith are an experience in learning the story behind every fiber and process.
 Judith is a regularly featured author in Spin-Off Magazine and she has published a book, Teach Yourself Visually Handspinning.
 Her second book The Intentional Spinner published in 2009 by Interweave Press became an instant best seller.
 You can now experience a Judith workshop in your own home with one or more of Judith’s best selling spinning DVDs released by Interweave Press.
 You will experience the history of each process as it has been performed through the ages and come away with a depth of knowledge that raises your skill towards excellence.

 Stephanie Pearl-McPhee is a writer, mother, blogger, knitting humorist, and philosopher and the author of seven funny books about knitting, one of which spent a glorious week at the very bottom of the New York Times bestseller’s list.
+Another book will be published soon and on to knitting fame.
 The real mystery is how Stephanie manages to knit, spin and weave when she is writing so many books.
 Stephanie has knitters around the world laughing out loud and reveals the real truth about obsessive love of knitting and its culture.
 Along the way, she imparts her unique perspective that clears up many a knitting mystery and shines light onto some of life’s secrets.
 Most of all it is important to have fun and in Stephanie’s world there are no mistakes only opportunities to knit more.
 After all, “Knitting is not defusing a bomb!”
-Stephanie lives in Toronto, Canada and is co-founder of Sock Summit, the world’s only full-scale conference for sock knitters.
-She has dedicated herself to support Doctors without Borders enlisting knitters worldwide into Tricoteuses Sans Frontières/Knitters without Borders.
+Stephanie lives in Toronto, Canada and has dedicated herself to support Doctors without Borders enlisting knitters worldwide into Tricoteuses Sans Frontières/Knitters without Borders.
 Together they have donated more than 1 million dollars to Médecins Sans Frontières/Doctors without Borders.
 She keeps the blog yarnharlot.ca in her inestimable spare time.

 Jean Wong is a NAC certified knitting instructor trained by the rigorous Japanese Nihon Vogue Knitting Association.
 The certification took four years and allows the certificate holder the privilege to teach others to become instructors.
 Her wealth of experience includes over 20 years of teaching, and her patient ways are an encouragement to any knitter.
 Have you ever seen a pattern that you really liked, but either couldn’t find the yarn the pattern called for or wanted to use a different type of yarn with a different gauge and didn’t know how to make the adjustment?
 With Jean’s courses, you can now break free and use yarns of your choice.
 Jean’s Nihon Vogue course offers techniques that also produce a professional finished look.
 Her step-by-step instruction will enable both beginner and master knitters to customize projects to fit.
 Currently in Vancouver, Canada Jean teaches 4 levels of instruction courses of varying degrees of difficulty along with a number of year-round certificate courses that, upon graduation, will equip you to teach these techniques.
 Jean has a DVD, Knitting with Jean: Professional Finishing Techniques, and more information is available on her website knittingwithjean.com.